mattmills49/mattmills49.github.io/_posts/2016-08-09-boosted_logistic_regression.md

 ---

 Recently I encountered an
-[interesting paper](https://research.facebook.com/publications/practical-lessons-from-predicting-clicks-on-ads-at-facebook/) from the faceebook research team that outlines a method for using decision trees (specifically boosted trees) to create transformed data to be used as input to a final logistic regression.
+[interesting paper](https://research.facebook.com/publications/practical-lessons-from-predicting-clicks-on-ads-at-facebook/) from the facebook research team that outlines a method for using decision trees (specifically boosted trees) to create transformed data to be used as input to a final logistic regression.
 I thought this was really cool and wanted to try and recreate the method in R.